airtai/faststream/.faststream_gen/rabbit/examples/headers.md

     await broker.publish(exchange=exch, headers={"key2": 2})  # handlers: 3
 ```

-Message `5` will be sent to `handler3`, because it listens to a queue whose header `key2` coincided with the header `key2` of the message
+Message `5` will be sent to `handler3` because it listens to a queue whose header `key2` coincided with the header `key2` of the message.

 ---